polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

 To build a local relay chain, follow these steps:

-1. Clone the most recent release branch of the Polkadot SDK repository to prepare a stable working environment
+1. Clone the most recent release branch of the Polkadot SDK repository to prepare a stable working environment:

     ```bash
     git clone --depth 1 --branch polkadot-stable2407-2 \